canonical/microk8s/README.md

 ```

 > At this time microk8s is an early beta, while this should be safe to install please beware.
-> In order to install microk8s make sure port 8080 is not used.
+> In order to install microk8s make sure
+> - port 8080 is not used and
+> - if you have AppArmor enabled (check with `sudo apparmor_status`) you do not have any other [dockerd installed](docs/dockerd.md).
+You can use the dockerd coming with microk8s.

 ### Accessing Kubernetes